Quantum Entanglement: Physics at its “Spookiest?”

 Superposition

 As a result, these ‘quantum coin tosses’ are entirely unpredictable, with the chances of heads and tails being precisely 50/50.
 When the coin is tossed and the result is not yet seen, the coin is said to be in a superposition of states, meaning that until observed, the coin has landed on both heads and tails.
-This is the heart of quantum theory and with the troubling and counterintuitive fundamental that it posits, it is no surprise it caused a great division amongst the greatest of scientific minds.
+This is the heart of quantum theory and with this troubling and anti-deterministic fundamental that it posits, it is no surprise it caused a great division amongst the greatest of scientific minds.

 The act of observation itself is what determines the state of a quantum system by breaking down the superposition wave function.